robinco18/RnR/CSEProductOwner.md

 A key point, however, is that a PO is always required, and it should be a  **single person**.
 PO is not a role for a committee, and it's not a role that can just be ignored.

+>That said, it is OK for a PO to delegate certain responsibilities to others, but the PO is ultimately accountable for assuring everything is getting done properly.

 The following sections discuss some of the options.

 ### Customer as Product Owner

-While customers often have someone in a Product Owner or equivalent (e.g. Product Manager) role, it still usually makes sense for a CSE person to fill the PO role within the context of the CSE project.
+While customers often have someone in a Product Owner or equivalent (e.g. Product Manager) role, it usually makes sense for a CSE person to fill the PO role within the context of the CSE project.

-Customer POs are usually focused on a much longer term perspective, and they struggle to narrow their focus to the scope of the CSE engagement.
+Customer POs are usually focused on a much longer-term perspective, and they struggle to narrow their focus to the scope of the CSE engagement.

-In addition, customer POs are not familiar with internal CSE expectations related to CSE engineering practices (e.g. problem statements, success criteria, CSE-style Scrum, one week sprints, etc.), engineering fundamentals,sharing, etc.
+In addition, customer POs are not familiar with internal CSE expectations related to CSE engineering practices (e.g. problem statements, success criteria, CSE-style Scrum, one week sprints, etc.), engineering fundamentals, sharing, etc.

 That said the team should decide, and it's fine for someone from the customer to fill the PO role if it makes sense.